laddertosky/fdbplayground/README.md

 ```

-8. Build with the following instruction, USE_WERROR is not set due to the waring messages from deprecated calls since OpenSSL 3.0:
+8. Build with the following instruction, USE_WERROR is not set due to the warning messages from deprecated calls since OpenSSL 3.0:
 ```
 cd build
 cmake -G Ninja ..